A voxel-level approach to brain age prediction: A method to assess regional brain aging: Materials and Methods

 Previously, with the aim of understanding regional contributions to brain age and ensuring accurate features are learned during training, global age prediction models have been explained using traditional interpretability methods.
 In this contribution, insights obtained from the voxel-level PAD maps are compared to the `traditional' way of understanding the models.
 To do so, a publicly available state-of-the-art Simple Fully Convolutional Neural network (SFCN) for global age prediction \citep{peng2021accurate,gong2021optimising} was used and three interpretability methods were implemented on it: (i) Grad-CAM \citep{selvaraju2017grad}, (ii) Occlusion Sensitivity maps \citep{zeiler2014visualizing} and (iii) SmoothGrad \citep{smilkov2017smoothgrad}.
 The heatmaps/saliency maps obtained were contrasted against voxel-level and regional-level PAD maps and observations were discussed.

 The SFCN model was originally designed to approach the brain age prediction task as a soft classification task, however, for the proposed implementation, the output layers of the architecture are modified to a regression head and same feature extractor is utilized as done in the original work.
 The Cam-CAN dataset was used to train the model following the same train:test split as done for the proposed model for fairness with the difference lying in the preprocessing of the input MR images.
-As the original modeling processes utilized linearly registered images, the same steps were performed to linearly register the training images to the MNI template before feeding them as input to the model.
+As the original modeling process utilized linearly registered images, the same steps were performed to linearly register the training images to the MNI template before feeding them as input to the model.
 An important consideration here is that no registration is performed for the proposed model, and hence the PAD maps obtained are in the native image space, whereas the interpretability heatmaps obtained are in the MNI space.
-Even though linear registration (or 6 degrees of freedom registration) does not alter the shape of the brain as it only implements translational and rotational changes, we believe that the uniqueness of each brain's shape and structure contributes to the prediction of brain age, and hence, it was decided against performing any registration (linear or non-linear) for the voxel-level brain age prediction model.
+Even though linear registration (or 6 degrees of freedom registration) does not alter the shape of the brain as it only implements translational and rotational changes, \nw{it can still introduce smoothening in the brain features during the process}, \nwf{which we want to avoid to retain the structural integrity of the brain.
+On the other hand, non-linear registration can distort the existing brain structure in aligning the MR scan to the MNI space, which is also not desired.} The uniqueness of each brain's shape and structure contributes to the prediction of brain age, and hence, it was decided against performing any registration (linear or non-linear) for the voxel-level brain age prediction model.